Stochastic Processes: Continuous Time Markov Chains

 If you think of T as a waiting time then the memoryless property tells you that if you have waited a time s then the probability that you have to wait an extra time t is exactly the same as waiting for a time t at the beginning.
 In that sense the process of waiting starts anew at anytime, and so you have forgotten the past.
 This property is the key to construct Markov process in continuous time.

-For general Markov process we will need exponential random variables with various paramters and we will use the following simple fact repeatedly.
+For general Markov process we will need exponential random variables with various parameters and we will use the following simple fact repeatedly.

 Proposition 2.1 (Properties of exponential randomm variables) Let T_1, T_2, T_3, \cdots be independent exponential random variables with parameter \lambda_1, \lambda_2, \cdots.
 Then